-IRIS is a first generation near-infrared (0.85-2.5 μm) instrument being designed to sample the diffraction limit of the Thirty Meter Telescope (TMT).
-IRIS will include an integral field spectrograph (R>4000) and imaging camera (34"x34").
-Both the spectrograph and imager will take advantage of the high spatial resolution achieved with the Narrow-Field Infrared Adaptive Optics System (NFIRAOS) at four spatial scales (0.004", 0.009", 0.025", 0.05").
+IRIS is a first generation near-infrared (0.84-2.4 μm) instrument being designed to sample the diffraction limit of the Thirty Meter Telescope (TMT).
+IRIS will include an integral field spectrograph (IFS) with R>4000 and imaging camera (34"x34").
+Both the IFS and imager will take advantage of the high spatial resolution achieved with the Narrow-Field Infrared Adaptive Optics System (NFIRAOS).
+The IFS will provide four spatial scales (0.004", 0.009", 0.025", 0.05").
 IRIS will achieve an angular resolution ten times better than images from the Hubble Space Telescope, and will be the highest angular resolution near-infrared instrument in the world.

 The first light Adaptive Optics (AO) architecture for the TMT has been defined to provide near-diffraction-limited wavefront quality and high sky coverage in the near infra-red (IR) for the first TMT science instruments IRIS and IRMS.
 Design, fabrication and prototyping activities of the TMT first light AO systems and their components in Canada, China, France, and in the US are currently on schedule.

 The entire TMT observatory has been designed to support a wide range of different forms of facility class instrumentation.
 To do this, a suite of instrument concepts was developed and the observatory design was developed around them.
 These longstanding ideas for instruments have continued to evolve.
 Several instrument concepts are being actively developed and are evolving beyond the original ideas.
 Several new ideas have also arisen and may be developed further.
 The prioritization of needed instrument capabilities and the resulting strategy or sequence for instrument development is based on community explorations.